DarynaKalinchuk/Gradient_dimensionality_reduction/README.md

 # Results linking

-The results for gradient calculation are saved as .pt files.
+- **Gradient calculation results** are saved as `.pt` files.
-The results for explainability are saved as JSON files.
+- **Explainability results** are saved as `.json` files.

-Both are linked to the corresponding sample in the following way: grad_i (score_i) corresponds to gradient (score) for sample_i in the HF dataset.
+Both outputs are linked to the corresponding dataset samples as follows:

+> `grad_i` (or `score_i`) corresponds to the gradient (or influence score) for `sample_i` in the Hugging Face dataset.

-If the scores in the JSON file were created with `mapped = yes`, then the full data about the samples is included within the file as well.
-It is also sorted in descending order, which makes it easy to see the most influential train samples.
+If the JSON files were created with `mapped = yes`:
+- Full metadata about each sample is included in the JSON output.
+- The results are sorted in descending order by score, making it easy to identify the most influential training samples.

 # Runtime estimate